elucian/bee/syntax/overview.md

 ## Data types

 Data types represent abstract _domains of values_.
 In other words, data type represent constrain rules that can be used to validate a particular data value.
-Data type is an attribute of any data element.
-There is no data without this attribute.
+Data _"type"_ is an attribute of any data element.
+In Bee there is no data without this attribute.

 **Usability:**